MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-schedule-board-configure-service-activity.md

 # Use the schedule board to configure service activity

-Schedule Board in Service Scheduling lets you view resource availability before you can book them for service activities.
+Schedule board in Service Scheduling lets you view resource availability before you book them for service activities.
 Set up views and filters as per your preference and book service activities for each of your resources.

 In the schedule board, you can do the following tasks and activities: